-With travel restrictions easing in the state from June 1, this is where we'll be spending our first weekend away in NSW.
+With travel restrictions easing in the state from over the last few months, this is where we'll be spending our first weekend away in NSW.
 Brunswick Heads or Bowral, home or someplace new: we'll appreciating every precious moment.
 Read on for what we're packing and the insider knowledge not to miss.

 Go ...
 A long weekend away in Byron Bay, staying at dream Airbnb, Apartamento by St Agni.
 Not only is the space a visual and calming feast for your eyes, it’s a return to the iconic oceans of Byron for my much needed sea escape.
 A complete reset and ultimate relaxation.

 Take ...
 Of course I need St Agni in the form of my too-good-to-be-loungewear but still-comfortable-enough-to-relax-in knit pants.
 A Matteau maillot for winter swims.
 My Avenue sun hat, a good book and my headphones.

 Don't miss ...
 Afternoon swims, bushwalks, sunsets and staying in for cookouts and wine.
 I understand this is not so different to what we’ve been doing recently, but I actually don’t want to do anything else.
 A morning breakfast in an open cafe won’t go astray though.
 Some Hemsworth sightseeing?
 Possibly.